 Managing Color Bleeding and Edge Artifacts

 DTF printing can face two big challenges: color bleeding and edge artifacts.
 To avoid these, knowing your inks and fabric is key.
 Also, using the right Photoshop settings is crucial.
 Color bleeding happens when ink spreads too far, ruining the look.
-Edge artifacts are jagged edges or distortions around the design.
+Edge artifacts are rough, uneven edges or distortions that appear around your design.

-By following these tips, you can make your DTF prints look great.
+Follow these tips to make sure your DTF prints turn out looking their best.
 Always test on different fabrics and tweak your settings for the best look.
 This way, you’ll avoid common DTF printing issues.

 Optimizing Edge Quality for Different Fabric Types